Spotlight: Program Series with Chad Sinclair – New Innovations

 New innovations in manufacturing require new skills

-Thoughts by Chad Sinclair, Director of UBC’s Master of Engineering Leadership in Advanced Materials Manufacturing and the Advanced Materials Manufacturing Leadership Team
+Thoughts by Chad Sinclair, Co-Director of UBC’s Master of Engineering Leadership in Advanced Materials Manufacturing and the Advanced Materials Manufacturing Leadership Team

 We don’t always think of Canada as a nation of manufacturing.
 Yet manufacturing accounts for more than 10 percent of our GDP – more than the combined contributions of mining, forestry, fishing and agriculture.
 A large portion of this activity involves manufacturing products with high added value that are complex to make.

 Given how competitive the manufacturing industry is globally, there’s an increasing need for trained professionals who are able to see opportunities in new processes and products.

 An exciting focus within today’s manufacturing industry is the move to what has been called Industry 4.0, which encompasses the shift to automation and autonomous control.
 Process simulations are a key part of this, enabling a company to run a digital twin and predict the impact of process changes on a manufacturing line.
 This reduces risk and enables better decision-making, as manufacturers can explore scenarios in the virtual world to see the consequences in terms of efficiency, energy and material use, environmental impacts and more.

 It’s an approach that’s essential when using innovative composite materials and additive manufacturing processes.
 In these emerging areas, having a digital twin is crucial – when you can predict the outcome of the processes you can tailor the properties of the material to achieve your goals.

 Historically, there has not been a lot of time devoted to training engineers in digital simulation technologies.
 But with manufacturing moving in this direction, it’s imperative that professionals are confident working in this area.